cveckr21/Latin102/translation1.md

 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?

-Pollicero❌, polliceri, - , pollicitus : perfect, passive, indicative, singular, 3rd person   *Speling!*
+Polliceor, polliceri, - , pollicitus : perfect, passive, indicative, singular, 3rd person

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.